Help! I have a toddler refusing to eat

 8) Do not trick your kids into eating something they don’t want to

 That will make for a bad experience for your kids.
 Because they will eventually figure it out.
-And, good eating habits aren’t formed on the basis of a lie.
+And, positive eating habits aren’t formed on the basis of a lie.

-It sends the message that eating healthy food (think vegetables) needs requires lying.
+It sends the message that eating food (think vegetables) requires lying.
 You want your toddler to love to eat food!

 You don’t want to have to hide and lie for the next 15 years, don’t you?